Gerontophilia (film): Production

 Bruce LaBruce intended to give Gerontophilia a 1970s atmosphere by shooting the film with an ARRI Alexa whilst using some Zeiss prime lenses from the era.

 The film received funding from both Telefilm Canada and SODEC, as well as a crowdfunding campaign on Indiegogo.

 Reception

-On Rotten Tomatoes, the film received a 48% approval rating, based on 27 reviews, with an average rating of 5.8/10.
-The website's consensus reads, "Gerontophilias handful of intriguing ideas are let down by tame execution and unconvincing acting that make the movie's premise feel creepy rather than original."

 Dave Croyle of Gay Essential called the film a "captivating story of love, loss, and personal exploration."

 Rakesh Ramchurn of The Independent commented, "It is rare that I would salute a predominantly underground director's move towards mainstream filmmaking, but by toning down the sex and nudity of his previous works, LaBruce has made a film that I hope will be enjoyed by wide audiences in the months to come."